 One set of Additive manufacturing standards,

-Welcome to the new website of ISO/TC 261 on Additive Manufacturing.
+Welcome to the website of ISO/TC 261 on Additive Manufacturing.
 We are the world-wide community to develop and support Standards to promote the industrialization of this new technology.
 In an unique partnership agreement with the ASTM International, as well as various Liaisons with ISO/CEN committees and industry associations, we permanently strive for our vision “One world – one Standard!”, which was developed by our first Chairman Mr. Joerg Lenz (2011 to 2018)and further facilitated and strengthened by following Chairman Prof Dr Christian Seidel (2019 to 2023).

 Thanks to the continuous enthusiasm of all experts, officers and secretaries in that community and their tireless commitment, we rapidly grow our membership as well as the number of projects, which allows us to serve best the industry needs.
 I thank all of them for their efforts and for helping the vision manifesting into reality.

 Enjoy our new website and find out, how Additive Manufacturing can help you to improve manufacturing issues.
 Contact us for any questions, remarks and proposals.
 We are happy to answer your requests and look forward to seeing you in one of our standardization meetings soon.

 ISO/ASTM – How Standards Can Accelerate AM Adoption in Industry